-In connection with our issuance in February 2007 of an aggregate of \$200 million principal amount of 1.25% senior convertible debentures due 2027, or the 1.25% debentures, we lent to Lehman Brothers International (Europe) Limited, or LBIE, an affiliate of Lehman Brothers Inc., a managing underwriter in this offering, an aggregate of 2,947,132 shares of class A common stock in order to facilitate the establishment by investors in those debentures of hedged positions in our class A common stock.
-Under the share lending agreement we entered into with LBIE, LBIE was entitled to offer up to 1,000,000 of those shares on a delayed basis only to facilitate hedging arrangements for subsequent purchasers of the 1.25% debentures.
-In connection with this offering, we are amending and restating the share lending agreement with LBIE.
-The amended and restated agreement may enable LBIE to offer any of the 1,000,000 shares that remain in LBIE's possession to facilitate hedging arrangements for subsequent purchasers not only of the 1.25% debentures, but also subsequent purchasers of the debentures we are now offering and, with our consent, subsequent purchasers of securities we may issue in the future.
+In connection with our issuance in February 2007 of an aggregate of \$200 million principal amount of 1.25% senior convertible debentures due 2027, we lent to Lehman Brothers International (Europe) Limited, or LBIE, an affiliate of Lehman Brothers Inc., a managing underwriter in this offering, an aggregate of 2,947,132 shares of class A common stock in order to facilitate the establishment by investors in those debentures of hedged positions in our class A common stock.
+Under the share lending agreement we entered into with LBIE, LBIE was entitled to offer up to 1,000,000 of those shares on a delayed basis only to facilitate hedging arrangements for subsequent purchasers of the 1.25% debentures due 2027.
+In connection with this offering, we are amending and restating the share lending agreement with LBIE to enable LBIE to offer any of the 1,000,000 shares that remain in LBIE's possession to facilitate hedging arrangements for subsequent purchasers of the 1.25% debentures due 2027, but also subsequent purchasers of the debentures we are now offering and, with our consent, purchasers of securities we may issue in the future.
+In addition, LBIE has agreed to return to us any borrowed shares in its possession on the date anticipated to be five business days before the closing of a merger or similar business combination transaction intended to qualify as a reorganization under section 368 of the Internal Revenue Code to which we or an affiliate of ours is a party and upon consummation of which it is reasonably expected that at least 80% of our capital stock (or that of the surviving corporation if we are acquired) will be held by non-affiliates of ours or of such surviving corporation.
+Except in certain limited circumstances, any borrowed shares returned to us cannot be reborrowed.

 The existence of the share lending agreements and the short positions established in connection with the sale of the debentures and potentially certain of our other securities could have the effect of causing the market price of our class A common stock to be lower over the term of the share lending agreement than it would have been had we not entered into the agreement.
 See "Risk Factors-Risks Related to the Debentures and the Class A Common Stock-The effect of the concurrent issuance of our shares of class A common stock, including the issuance of the shares pursuant to the share lending agreement, which issuance is being made to facilitate sales of our class A common stock in short sale transactions by purchasers of certain of our securities, may be to lower the market price of our class A common stock."
-However, we have determined that the entry into the share lending agreement is in our best interests as it is a means to facilitate the offer and sale of the debentures pursuant to this prospectus supplement and the accompanying prospectus on terms more favorable to us than we could have otherwise obtained.
+However, we have determined that the entry into the share lending agreements is in our best interests as they are a means to facilitate the offer and sale of the debentures pursuant to this prospectus supplement and accompanying prospectus on terms more favorable to us than we could have otherwise obtained.